In March 2011 I defended my PhD thesis entitled

 items which allow automatic reconstruction of a relational

 database schema.
-From this schema, new formulas and visual
+From this schema, new formolas and visual

 objects are embedded into the spreadsheet to offer features